devrianmendes/artelamour/README.md

 # Artelamour
+A full-stack management system for personalized product creation and sales.

-This is my first full-stack project, developed entirely by myself.
-Artelamour is a management system for personalized products, serving any type of product you can produce.
+This is my first full-stack project, showcasing my ability to design and implement both frontend and backend solutions for managing personalized products efficiently.

 # Overview